-The shareholder's submission must be made by a registered shareholder on his or her behalf or on behalf of the beneficial owner of the shares, and must include information specified in our By-laws concerning the proposal or nominee, as the case may be, and information as to the shareholder's ownership of our Common Stock.
+The shareholder's submission must be made by a registered shareholder on his or her behalf or on behalf of the beneficial owner of the shares, and must include information specified in our By-laws concerning the proposal or nominee, as the case may be, and information as to the shareholder's ownership of common stock.
 Any person considering introducing a nomination or other item of business should carefully review our By-laws.
-We will not entertain any proposals or nominations at the 2015 Annual Meeting that do not meet these requirements.
+We will not entertain any proposals or nominations at the 2016 annual meeting of shareholders that do not meet these requirements.
 The By-laws are available upon request, free of charge, from ITT Corporation, 1133 Westchester Avenue, White Plains, New York 10604, Attention: Corporate Secretary.